withastro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-  Most of the time you don't need to worry about any of this, but it's good to keep in mind that an extra class is added to every element when you're writing global styles.
+  Most of the time you don’t need to worry about any of this, but it's good to keep in mind that an extra class is added to every element when you're writing global styles.

   Here's an example of a global style that would be affected by Astro's style scoping system:

 ```css
 /*
   Apply style to all link tags that don't have any other styles applied.